Equipment matching, your route to the Holy Grail!

 Cables, do they really make difference

-Getting onto a controversial subject here, I certainly have heard the difference cables can make, this is of course system dependant.
+Getting onto a controversial subject here, I certainly have heard the difference cables can make, this is of course system dependent.
 The higher end you get they become less “wow I have never heard that before” and more tone controls they become– I suppose in the simplest form a modern day bass and treble control, for example when comparing The Nordost Valhalla with the Chord Indigo both cables perform amazingly, they bring to life every subtle nuance but they do this very differently, the Valhalla is brighter, less mid heavy but the bass is so tight and it is properly the classiest sounding cable I have ever heard.
 The Indigo is a little edgier with a great thump in the midrange, lovely for live performance and truly breathtaking with female vocals!
 Both of those are super high end but the same principle applies with cable costing far less, please give us a call and we can offer a cable set matched perfectly to your existing system!

 Why that amp, why those speakers?